-- Preparation Book suggestions include:
+Preparation - Book suggestions include:

-- Oliver Pig and the Best Fort Ever by Jean Van Leeuwen

-- Olivia by Ian Falconer

-- Pigs by Robert Munsch

-- Puddle's ABC (Toot & Puddle) by Holly Hobbie
+- Oliver Pig and the Best Fort Ever by Jean Van Leeuwen - Olivia by Ian Falconer - Pigs by Robert Munsch - Puddle's ABC (Toot & Puddle) by Holly Hobbie

-Activity - Children read and listen the available books.
+Activity - Children read and listen to the available books.

-- Nonfiction books about pigs can help children learn factual information about pigs, such as what they eat, how quickly they grow, why they love to roll in the mud, etc. - Children gain a better understanding of the world around them through books.
+- Nonfiction books about pigs can help children research factual information about them, such as what they eat, how guickly they grow, and why they love to roll in the mud. - Children gain a better understanding of the world around them through books.
 They develop their skills in making predictions and cause and effect (e.g., the wolf will blow the house down if the pig builds it with sticks).
 They also make connections between stories and information they already know.